MrSunshyne/marketplace-poc/README.md

   (Showing more info on a single Listing, refer to list at the end of the readme)
 - **A Create Listing Page**

+## Specs

+A single listing should have these fields

+    Title
+    Slug
+    Description
+    Date Online
+    Date Offline
+    Price
+    Currency
+    Contact Details
+        Mobile
+        Email
+    Category (One of the following)
+        Furniture
+        Electronics
+        Cars
+        Property

+And search should have at least the following features.

+    Search by string matching in title
+    Search by category

 ## Bonus Features

 .. we'll see ..

+## Deploy on Netlify